apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/Lifecycle.md

 Monitoring distributed actor lifecycles enables you to react to their termination, regardless if they are hosted on the same, or on a remote host.

 This is crucial for building robust actor systems which are able to automatically remote e.g. remote worker references as they are confirmed to have terminated.
-This can happen if the remote actor is just deinitialized, or if the remote host is determined to be ``Cluster.MemberStatus.down``.
+This can happen if the remote actor is just deinitialized, or if the remote host is determined to be ``Cluster/MemberStatus/down``.

 ## Distributed actor lifecycle